Risotto (album)

 Risotto is the fourth album by British electronica group Fluke.
-The album was released on 26 May 1997 by Circa Records and 30 September 1997 by Astralwerks.
+The album was released on 30 September 1997 on Circa Records, and on Astralwerks in the US.
 It was the band's last album recorded with Mike Tournier.

 Overview

 The album is named after the dish risotto ([riˈzɔtto]).
 The album artwork was designed by The Designers Republic and features a chrome-plated KitchenAid mixer.